Skip to content

 file = codecs.open(admindata_filename, "r", "utf8")

-# Load the content into a dictionary
+# transfer content to a dictionary

 admin_data = json.load(file)

-# return the result
+# we return the result

 return admin_data